CUCTF/ctf-writeups/picoctf/web/some-assembly-required-1234/README.md

 data d_b(offset: 1067) = "\f1\a7\f0\07\ed"; //key
 ```
 - There are some basic `strcmp` and `check_flag` functions.
-- There is a `copy` flag, which we see performs some specific operations to its inputs.
+- There is a `copy` function, which we see performs some specific operations to its inputs.
 We realize that this what `copy_char` was referencing in the JavaScript file.
 Therefore, that means that this is the string scrambling function performed on the flag data specified above.

 Our task is to analyze this `copy` function and perform the same operations on the flag data.